Skip to content

 Assistance that stays on your network.

 AI help for the terminal and vault that defaults to a self-hosted model on your own LAN.
-Terminal output and secrets never leave your network unless you allow it, and only behind a redaction gate.
+Terminal output and secrets stay on your network unless your organisation opts a cloud model in — the default and that opt-in are what keep them there.

 the problem